gobuffalo/buffalo/README.md

 ## Testing your application

 Just like running your application, Buffalo doesn't stop you from using the standard Go tools for testing.
-Buffalo does ship with a `test` command that will run all of your tests will convienently skipping that pesky old `./vendor` directory!
+Buffalo does ship with a `test` command that will run all of your tests will conveniently skipping that pesky old `./vendor` directory!

 ```text
 $ buffalo test